Andrew WrightChair

 Richard Parker has been a youth worker, a researcher, and a secondary school teacher in Inner London.
 He worked for many years in local government within education and children’s services, in a number of different authorities.

 In 2010 he joined Bath Spa University as Director of the Centre for Education Policy in Practice (EPIP), which aimed use the research strengths of the university to promote improvement in education support for vulnerable groups.
 Richard has a particular interest in the education of children in care and has been involved in a range of activities to promote emotion coaching and attachment awareness in schools and initial teacher education, at both local and national level.
-Since retiring from teaching at Bath Spa he has concentrated on his research into the effectiveness of attachment aware school approaches, and on supporting ARC.
-He was a founder trustee of the charity, and coordinates the ARC HE and ITE network.
+He also worked with NAVSH to develop a new Postgraduate Certificate for carers and professionals working with care experienced children, as part of the Bath Spa University MA Programme in Professional Practice.

 ← Back to top